 - Trouble sustaining relationships

 Listed below are six activities to use for elementary students to increase self-esteem.
-Whether it is a school counselor doing these or another qualified professional, these self-esteem activities for elementary students can help improve their mental health.
+Whether led by a school counselor or another qualified professional, these self-esteem activities for elementary students can help improve their mental health.

 Have the student paste a little picture of themselves on a piece of paper.
-Around the picture, they are to write words that describe them, both positive and negative.
-Then ask them to write down positive words that other people say about them.
+Around the picture, they are to write words positive words that describe them.
+Then ask them to write down positive words other people say about them.
 Afterward, the student can discuss how each one relates to them.

 The child is to list on a piece of paper everything they have succeeded at in life that they take great pride in.
 This will draw their attention to all of their existing achievements.
 To continue this activity, they can write down everything they would like to succeed at in life later on.